HugCls/GHRM/README.md

 # GHRM

-2023-11-13: "If you do not change direction, you may end up where you are heading." - Lao Tzu
+2023-11-14: "Everyone you meet is fighting a battle you know nothing about.
+Be kind.
+Always." - Robin Williams